dbursztynowski/5g-taskforce/open5gs/README.md

 ```

 * using Iperf in client mode
-  - below, we use a public Iperf server (it may happen to be busy on a given port, then try another port or server)
+  - below, we use a public Iperf server (it may happen to be busy on a given port, then try another port or another server)
   - the list of public Iperf servers: https://iperf.fr/iperf-servers.php
   - you can install Ipefr server in your cluster, and even set link metrics as delay or bandwidth using the tc utility
-  - example docker image with Iperf for aarch64 (prepare a deployment manifest yourself): https://hub.docker.com/r/networkstatic/iperf3
+  - example docker image with Iperf for aarch64 is here: https://hub.docker.com/r/networkstatic/iperf3 (you have to prepare a deployment manifest yourself)
 ```
-# unsuccessful run (server busy)
+# public Iperf server: unsuccessful run (server busy)
 root@ueransim-gnb-ues-5bdfb48dc9-m24rp:/usr/local/bin# ./nr-binder 10.45.0.5 iperf3 -c speedtest.serverius.net -i 1 -t 20 -p 5002
 iperf3: error - the server is busy running a test. try again later

-# successful run (another server)
+# public Iperf server: successful run (another server)
 root@ueransim-gnb-ues-5bdfb48dc9-m24rp:/usr/local/bin# ./nr-binder 10.45.0.5 iperf3 -c paris.bbr.iperf.bytel.fr -i 1 -t 20 -p 9239
 Connecting to host paris.bbr.iperf.bytel.fr, port 9239
 [  5] local 10.45.0.5 port 54847 connected to 5.51.3.41 port 9239